 All students in 3rd-8th grade are invited to participate in the Sacred Heart Liturgical Choir.
-Rehearsals are held on Tuesdays in the chapel, starting in late-September, immediately after school until 4:30 pm.
+Rehearsals are held on Tuesdays in the chapel.
+Members will meet immediately after school until 4:30 pm.
 Start date will be announced early September.
 Ms. Becker leads the choir during school liturgies.
-If you would like to join the choir or return for another great year, register via UltraCamp website, starting early August .

 Glee Club (Grades 6-8)

-Randi Russo, Instructor, offers private guitar lessons to beginner through intermediate levels.
+Daniel Gomez offers private guitar lessons to beginner through intermediate levels.
 Students will meet for 30 or 45 minute lessons on Tuesdays-Thursdays, 3:30-5:30 pm and Fridays 2:30-5:30 pm.
 Beginners will learn the essential open chords and basic strumming patterns, as well as note-reading to build a foundation for music.
-For those who have previous experience, they will elevate their guitar playing by learning barre chords, basic lead guitar techniques, continued note-reading, tablature, fingerstyle guitar, creative songwriting and more.
-No matter what level, the students will acquire new skills and techniques by learning songs they love, with focus on rock/pop/folk songs.
-Students will need their own guitar.
+For those who have previous experience, they will elevate their guitar playing by learning barre chords, basic lead guitar techniques, continued note reading, finger-style guitar, creative songwriting and more.

-Private Piano Lessons (Suzuki Method) are offered weekly to students in grades K-8 from 3:30-5:45 pm.
-Lessons are taught by Mrs. Witos, a faculty member of the Music Institute of Chicago.
+Private Piano Lessons (Suzuki Method) are offered weekly to students in grades SK-8 from 3:30-5:45 pm on Thursdays and Fridays.
+Lessons are taught by Mrs. Camille Witos, a faculty member of the Music Institute of Chicago.
 Note: The Suzuki Method of teaching requires a parent to be present at the child's lessons and receive training as a practice partner to the child.

-Science Olympiads is a team activity for students in grades 6–8 to learn skills covering a variety of topics, such as Disease Detectives, Fossils and Engineering/Build Events.
+Science Olympiad is a team activity for students in grades 6–8 to learn skills covering 23 events involving engineering, problem-solving, experimentation and research.
 Students may participate in two or more events.
 The first meeting will be held on September 25.
 Everyone is welcome to participate.

 All students interested in trying out will be expected to: